Criminal Lawyer, Toronto, Ontario

 The following persons would not be acceptable:

 Because the surety is expected to supervise the accused, he or she should be someone who is able to do so.
-Relevant factors are how long he or she has known the accused, whether they are related, how frequently they see each other and how close they live to each other.
+Relevant factors are length of their acquaintanceship, whether they are related and live in close proximity, and the frequency of their contact.

 It is best that the surety have no criminal record.
 A conviction for a serious offence or one related to the administration of justice, such as for breach of a court order, could render the surety unsuitable.
 He or she may not be considered suitable if he or she is awaiting trial on a criminal offence.